 The SuperMax Adjustable Weight Bench is a great option for smaller home gyms and those with tighter budgets who don't want to lose out on weight capacity.

-This is our heavy-duty and budget option, all in one place.
+This is a heavy-duty and budget option, all in one place.

 Despite having a lower price than many competitors on the market, supermax boasts an 800lbs (320kg) weight capacity, making it perfect for even the biggest and strongest users.